 DUNMORE, Pocahontas County

-Nestled among the giant spruce trees of the Monongahela National Forest less than ten miles from the Virginia line the Dunmore Community Center hosts Saturday night square dances on the first saturday of the weekend, when the weather permits.
+Nestled among the giant spruce trees of the Monongahela National Forest less than ten miles from the Virginia line the Dunmore Community Center hosts Saturday night square dances on the first saturday of the month, when the weather permits.
 Ellen & Eugene Ratcliffe and Tom Sharp call mountain circle square dances to the music of Juanita Fireball and the Continental Drifters, and Mud Hole Control.
 Dancing gets underway at 8pm, and refreshments are available.
 Admission is $4, and free for students.
 The Dunmore Community Center is located off of Route 92 and 28.

 MONTEREY, Highland County, Virginia*